farhatamannaislam/Portfolio3/README.md

 * [colorama](https://pypi.org/project/colorama/) - for adding colour to terminal text.
 * [gspread](https://pypi.org/project/gspread/) to allow communication with Google Sheets.
 * [google.oauth2.service_account](https://google-auth.readthedocs.io/en/stable/index.html) used to validate credentials and grant access to google service accounts.
-* [Sys](https://docs.python.org/3/library/sys.html) was used to create the typing effect on certain text outputs.#
+* [Sys](https://docs.python.org/3/library/sys.html) was used to create the typing effect on certain text outputs.
 * [Tabulate](https://pypi.org/project/tabulate/) was used to display the expense data in tables.

-* [Defaultdict](https://docs.python.org/3/library/collections.html#collections.defaultdict) was used to return a new dictionary like object.
+# Bugs

+There is no known bug in the application.